Window Spool

 BlockingThe Window Spool operator is non-blocking.

 Memory requirementThe Window Spool operator can store its worktable in memory or in tempdb.
-The in memory version is only used when the window specification in the query guarantees a maximum of 10,000 rows in any window.
-The amount of memory needed for this is low enough that it does not increase the query’s Memory Grant.
+The in memory version is only used when the text of the query guarantees a maximum of 10,000 rows in any frame.
+For unknown reasons, this memory is not allocated using the regular Memory Grant method.
+The result is that there is no way to see how much memory was reserved for this operator, nor how much of it was actually used.

 Order-preservingThe Window Spool operator is fully order-preserving.